 According to the terms of reference of the Risk Committee, members of the Risk Committee shall be appointed by the Board of Directors.
 The Risk Committee shall be composed of at least three directors and collectively possess relevant technical expertise and experience in risk disciplines, the majority of whom shall be independent directors.
 The Chairman shall be an independent director with a background in accounting, banking or other relevant financial industry or expertise in risk management.
 The Chairman shall not be the same person as the Chairman of the Board of Directors or of any other committee.
 The Chairman shall be elected by all members of the Risk Committee and reported to the Board of Directors for approval.
-Other than members of the Committee, the Deputy Chief Executive overseeing risk management, Chief Financial Officer, Chief Compliance Officer, Head of Risk Management, Head of Legal and Compliance, and Head of Internal Audit of the Bank shall sit in on meetings of the Committee as ex officio members.
-The Committee held four meetings in 2021.
+Other than members of the Committee, the Deputy Chief Executive overseeing risk management division, Chief Financial Officer, Chief Compliance Officer, Chief Risk Officer, Head of Risk Management Division, Head of Legal and Compliance Division, Head of Internal Audit Division, Head of Compliance and Head of Financial Crime Compliance of the Bank shall sit in on meetings of the Risk Committee as ex officio members.
+The Committee held four meetings in 2022.